manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Improved grind consistency and distribution

 The work of Christopher Hendon at his team, published in [Nature](https://www.nature.com/articles/srep24483) goes into great detail about the effect of temperature upon grind particle distribution and grind consistency.
 An [explanation](https://baristahustle.com/blog/the-grinder-paper-explained/) of the findings was posted on Barista Hustle, which makes some recommendations based on the paper.

-This is a complicated area, and not something I fully understand, but the benefits of grind consistency may be more applicable to espresso.
-I only brew filter coffee at home so haven’t experienced this benefit myself, but those who use frozen coffee for espresso might be and to advise further on this potential benefit.
+I generally only brew filter coffee, and haven't noticed any particular difference in flavour when using frozen beans; however, it may be that these difference are more noticeable with espresso... or people with a more refined palate may notice a differences that I have not experienced.
+With a well organised blind tasting it would be possible to investigate this effect further, but for now I  mainly use freezing as a way to extend the lifespan of coffee, rather than to necessarily attempt to improve it.

+I would be very interested to hear of any experiments carried out to investigate this area, please get in contact if you have any data you are able to share!

 ### Contribute coffee to MCA

 Freezing allows you to keep hold of the coffee sample until you are able to share it with us at one of our events.

-More information about how to contribute coffee to MCA can be found [here](https://www.cognitoforms.com/ManchesterCoffeeArchive1/ContributeCoffeeToMCA).
+More information about how to contribute coffee to MCA can be found [here](https://www.cognitoforms.com/ManchesterCoffeeArchive1/ContributeCoffeeToMCA). ❤️